tychenjiajun/exif-ai/README.md

 Required options:

-- `-i, --input <value>` Path to the input image file.
 - `-a, --api-provider <value>` Name of the AI provider to use (`ollama` for Ollama or `zhipu` for ZhipuAI).

 Optional options:

+- `-i, --input <file>` Path to the input image file.
-- `-p, --prompt [value]`: Custom prompt for the AI provider.
+- `-p, --prompt <text>`: Custom prompt for the AI provider.
 Defaults to a generic image description prompt.
-- `-m, --model [value]`: Specify the AI model to use, if supported by the provider.
+- `-m, --model <name>`: Specify the AI model to use, if supported by the provider.
-- `-t, --tags [value...]`: EXIF tags to write the description to.
+- `-t, --tags <tags...>`: EXIF tags to write the description to.
 Defaults to common description tags.
 - `-v, --verbose`: Enable verbose output for debugging.
 - `-d, --dry-run`: Preview the AI-generated description without writing to the image file.
-- `--exif-tool-write-args [value...]`: Additional ExifTool arguments for writing metadata.
+- `--exif-tool-write-args <args...>`: Additional ExifTool arguments for writing metadata.
-- `--provider-args [value...]`: Additional arguments for the AI provider.
+- `--provider-args <args...>`: Additional arguments for the AI provider.
+- `-w, --watch <path>`: Watch directory for new files to process.
+- `-s, --skip`: Skip if EXIF tags already exist in the file.

 Example usage: